-The Trustees have signed a policy document with the buy-in insurance company.
+The Trustee has signed a policy document with the buy-in insurance company.
 This sets out the terms of the buy-in policy.

-For the Reserve Assets, the Trustees have subscribed to pooled funds, governed by prospectuses which set out the terms for investors.
+For the Reserve Assets, the Trustee has subscribed to pooled funds, governed by prospectuses which set out the terms for investors.
 Details of the investment manager and the funds are given in Appendix B.

-The Trustees have limited influence over managers' investment practices as the Closed Fund's assets are held in pooled funds, but they encourage their managers to improve their practices where appropriate.
+The Trustee has limited influence over managers' investment practices as the Closed Fund's assets are held in pooled funds, but it encourages its managers to improve their practices where appropriate.

-The Trustees' view is that the fees paid to the investment managers, and the possibility of their mandate being terminated, ensure they are incentivised to provide a high quality service that meets the stated objectives, guidelines and restrictions of the fund.
+The Trustee's view is that the fees paid to the investment managers, and the possibility of their mandate being terminated, ensure they are incentivised to provide a high-quality service that meets the stated objectives, guidelines and restrictions of the fund.
 However, in practice managers cannot fully align their strategy and decisions to the bespoke policies of all their pooled fund investors in relation to strategy, long-term performance of debt/equity issuers, engagement and portfolio turnover.

-It is the Trustees' responsibility to ensure that the managers' investment approaches are consistent with their policies before any new appointment, and to monitor and to consider terminating any existing arrangements that appear to be investing contrary to those policies.
-The Trustees expect investment managers, where appropriate, to make decisions based on assessments of the longer term financial and non-financial performance of debt/equity issuers, and to engage with issuers to improve their performance.
+It is the Trustee's responsibility to ensure that the managers' investment approaches are consistent with its policies before any new appointment, and to monitor and to consider terminating any existing arrangements that appear to be investing contrary to those policies.
+The Trustee expects investment managers, where appropriate, to make decisions based on assessments of the longer term financial and non-financial performance of debt/equity issuers, and to engage with issuers to improve their performance.
 They assess this when selecting and monitoring managers.

-The Trustees evaluate investment manager performance by considering performance over both shorter and longer-term periods as available.
+The Trustee evaluates investment manager performance by considering performance over both shorter and longer-term periods as available.

-The Trustees' policy is to evaluate each of its investment managers by reference to the manager's individual performance as well the role it plays in helping the Closed Fund meet its overall long-term objectives, taking account of risk, the need for diversification and liquidity.
+The Trustee's policy is to evaluate each of its investment managers by reference to the manager's individual performance as well the role it plays in helping the Closed Fund meet its overall long-term objectives, taking account of risk, the need for diversification and liquidity.
 Each manager's remuneration, and the value for money it provides, is assessed in light of these considerations.

-The Trustees recognise that portfolio turnover and associated transaction costs are a necessary part of investment management and that the impact of portfolio turnover costs is reflected in performance figures provided by the investment managers.
-The Trustees expect their investment consultant to incorporate portfolio turnover and resulting transaction costs as appropriate in its advice on the Closed Fund's investment mandates.
+The Trustee recognises that portfolio turnover and associated transaction costs are a necessary part of investment management and that the impact of portfolio turnover costs is reflected in performance figures provided by the investment managers.
+The Trustee expects its investment consultant to incorporate portfolio turnover and resulting transaction costs as appropriate in its advice on the Closed Fund's investment mandates.